YeshwantBhat/GettingCleaningData/CodeBook.md

 activity_labels.txt provided the necessary mapping between the numbers and the labels.

 Each subject has performed the activities at different interval of times.

+### Mean Description

+MEAN
+17   (16 implied decimal places)

+Mean of the particular measurement values for a given combination of subject and activity.

+Individual  values for a particular measurement have been added for a particular combination of subject,activity and then the average calculated.

+The average is calculated only for those measurements which have either the mean or the standard deviation computed.